rafa-pk/push-swap/README.md

 The first thing I did after having read the subject was to go online in search of project-overviews, in order to get a grasp of what I'll be doing.
 I generally like to look at code on github, eventhough it does not give me any keys and despite not always understanding it.
-I started by looking at radix implementations of old-peers from 42 Lisboa: hcarrasq and alencart.
-This enabled me to get a general idea of the project's size and the type of codebase
-I'd be dealing with.
+I started by looking at radix implementations of old-peers from 42 Lisboa: hcarrasq and andcarva, which had done it a while ago.
+I looked through a bunch others, but these two were well written and helped me the most.
+They enabled me to get a general idea of the project's size and the type of codebase I'd be dealing with.

 After that I searched for Youtube videos and articles to understand how I would need to think about the subject and what my approach could be like.
 Some Youtube videos that stood out from that research were: